 Taken in Haridwar, India.
 A man walks along the archway supported balcony of a building.
 I was drawn to the repeated geometry of the arches and waited for a human figure to enter the frame.

 In processing the image, I considered both colour and black and white versions and settled on the toned black and white treatment.
-The original image, which can be seen on mouseover, lacked contrast and showed some lens distortion as well.
+The original image, which can be seen at the foot of this post, lacked contrast and showed some lens distortion as well.

 My processing steps (using Lightroom 3.0) were as follows:

-- Lens correction- virtually all lenses, no matter how well designed, display some form of distortion.
+Virtually all lenses, no matter how well designed, display some form of distortion.
 Under the “Lens Corrections” tab in Lightroom, adjustments can be made individually to distortion (linear distortion), chromatic aberration and vignetting.
-One of Lightroom’s cool features is that it uses the exif data from the image file to recognise what lens was used and at what focal length and provides a profile for that specific combination.
+One of Lightroom’s cool features is that it uses the exif data from the image file to recognize what lens was used and at what focal length and provides a profile for that specific combination.
 Checking the “Enable Profile Corrections” tab means that Lightroom applies the profiled corrections without any fuss.
 My own findings are that the profiled corrections are so good that it’s virtually pointless tweaking the individual values.